Aparajit-Garg/GSIV23_Aparajit_Garg/README.md

 7) Code Splitting: Implemented code splitting to Movie detail page can be found on github repo but not kept in the build as the build size increased and performace deteriorated
-8) Extra features: Implemented debouncing in the search box
+8) Extra features:
+    a) Implemented debouncing in the search box
+    b) Integrated caching for search box